Nathan Butler-Oyedeji

-Nathan Jerome Chatoyer Butler-Oyedeji (born 4 January 2003) is an English professional footballer who plays as a striker for Accrington Stanley, on loan from Arsenal.
+Nathan Jerome Chatoyer Butler-Oyedeji (born 4 January 2003) is an English professional footballer who plays as a striker for Swiss Super League side FC Lausanne-Sport.

 Career

 Born in London, Butler-Oyedeji joined Arsenal at the age of 8, turning professional in 2021.
 He spent time training with the Arsenal first team, before moving on loan to Accrington Stanley in January 2023.